Assertions in C/C++

 If the expression evaluates to 0 (false), then the expression, sourcecode filename, and line number are sent to the standard error, and then abort() function is called.

 Assertion failed: x==7, file test.cpp, line 13 This application has requested the Runtime to terminate it in an unusual way.
 Please contact the application's support team for more information.

 Assertion Vs Normal Error Handling

 Assertions are mainly used to check logically impossible situations.
-For example, they can be used to check the state a code expects before it starts running or state after it finishes running.
+For example, they can be used to check the state of a code which is expected before it starts running, or the state after it finishes running.
 Unlike normal error handling, assertions are generally disabled at run-time.
-Therefore, it is not a good idea to write statements in asser() that can cause side effects.
-For example writing something like assert(x = 5) is not a good ideas as x is changed and this change won’t happen when assertions are disabled.
+Therefore, it is not a good idea to write statements in assert() that can cause side effects.
+For example, writing something like assert(x = 5) is not a good idea as x is changed and this change won’t happen when assertions are disabled.
 See this for more details.

-In C/C++, we can completely remove assertions at compile time using the preprocessor NODEBUG.
+In C/C++, we can completely remove assertions at compile time using the preprocessor NDEBUG.

 The above program compiles and runs fine.